wp-plugins/latency-tracker/readme.txt

 == Installation ==

-1. Upload `latency-tracker` folder to the `/wp-content/plugins/` directory
+1. Upload 'latency-tracker' folder to the '/wp-content/plugins/' directory
 1. Activate the plugin through the 'Plugins' menu in WordPress

 == Screenshots ==